 I brought the best of my psychotherapy and psychology training to coaching—mainly the here and now and helping people be authentically themselves through the path of relationships.

 Of course, meanwhile, I became a husband and entered into my first solid adult relationship.
 We had kids and the combination of my marriage to my wife, Ellen, and raising two children gave me an even deeper understanding of my own work with clients and how to help people.

 Spending thousands of hours in deep family and with clients helped me see one of the core patterns of the human condition that I call the core human split.
 We split off from who we really are (true self) in exchange for who or what others want us to be—or what we think they want us to be (strategic self).
 The gap between who we actually are versus who others want us to be, creates a lot of suffering in people.

 This split is caused in relationships and must also heal in relationships.
 It’s through a primary partnership and other high-stake relationships that a person comes up against their strategies versus their truth.
 We are forced out in the open where the true self-expression is exposed and dealt with.
 Primarily, this happens during conflict and interpersonal stress.

-Along the way, I began to study attachment science, interpersonal neurobiology, and human behavior from some of the best in the world, including Dr. Dan Siegel and Dr. Stan Tatkin, and their work has had a big influence on my approach to coaching and healing.
-Having interviewed the best in the world around relationships, I’ve only strengthened my modality of Present Centered Relationship Coaching.
+Along the way, I began to study attachment science, interpersonal neurobiology, and human behavior from some of the best in the world, including Dr. Dan Siegel Rick Hanson, and Dr. Stan Tatkin, and their work has had a big influence on my approach to coaching and healing.
+Having interviewed the best in the world around relationships, I’ve only strengthened the modality of Present Centered Relationship Coaching.

 My main question is always, “How can I help this person most effectively?”